 Nitrate 5ppm 50ppm Below 40ppm Tank A is healthy and contains nitrate within acceptable parameters.
 Tank B contains levels which exceed the acceptable amount.
 Immediate maintenance should be performed on tank B.

-Using a master test kit in your regular aquarium maintenance routine can prove to be very useful.
-By detecting harmful chemicals early you can take action to prevent unhealthy conditions in your tank.
-Doing what is necessary to maintain healthy water levels in your aquarium will allow you to enjoy the company of your fish for a long, long time.
+Incorporating a master test kit into your regular aquarium maintenance routine can be highly beneficial.
+By detecting harmful chemicals early, you can take prompt action to prevent unhealthy conditions in your tank.
+Maintaining healthy water levels will ensure that you can enjoy your fish for a long time.

-0 ppm (0 g/l), any amount of nitrites is toxic to fish!
+0 ppm (0 mg/L); any amount of nitrites is toxic to fish!

-Amount of ammonia should be nil (0 ppm or 0 g/l).
-Ammonia is toxic to fish, it may cause ammonia poisoning, or various ammonia burns of which the most known are burnt gills.
+The ammonia level should be nil (0 ppm or 0 mg/L).
+Ammonia is toxic to fish and can cause poisoning or burns, such as burned gills.

 Please, verify whether your login and password are valid.
 If you don't have an account here, register one free of charge, please.
 Click here to close this box.